Website maintenance

 Fixing The 500 Internal Server Error in 8 Different Ways (WordPress website)

-As a web admin, it can be very frustrating to run into issues while on your site.
+As a web admin, running into issues while on your site can be very frustrating.
 There are several errors a website can encounter, but the 500 Internal Server Error, in particular, is nerve-wracking because there is no stated cause and solution on how best you can fix the error.

 Even though this error can be a menace, the bright side is that, with good troubleshooting, you can fix the server error.
-Navigating through this can be tedious, but; in this article, we would show you different ways to go about troubleshooting and fixing this error.
+Navigating through this can be tedious, but in this article, we will show you different ways to troubleshoot and fix this error.

-Of many issues one can encounter while using a website, the most common is the 500 internal server error.
-The error message comes in different formats, depending on the website or browser you are using.
-In some browsers, it appears as either an HTTP Error 500 or an HTTP 500 Error.
+One can encounter many issues while using a website; the most common is the 500 internal server error.
+The error message comes in different formats, depending on your website or browser.
+In some browsers, it appears as an HTTP Error 500 or an HTTP 500 Error.
 Some other browsers present the error messages differently.

 Unfortunately, unlike other error messages that provide details about the error and steps showing how to clear the error messages, the 500 Internal server error does not do that.
 There are even cases where you would not see an error message.
-What would appear on your screen is a white blank page popularly known as the White Screen of Death (WSoD).
-In most cases, when this happens, you won’t be able to figure out what exactly the problem is unless you troubleshoot.
+A white blank page popularly known as the White Screen of Death (WSoD) would appear on your screen.
+In most cases, when this happens, you won’t be able to figure out the problem unless you troubleshoot.

 How do you clear the error?

-Trying to fix a 500 Internal server error is like trying to treat pain without knowing what part of the body is aching.
-There are several causes of this error, so, to get a solution, you would have to troubleshoot.
-But before going ahead to troubleshoot, a way to start is to find out if the error is only happening at your end or if other site users are experiencing the same issue.
+Trying to fix a 500 Internal server error is like treating pain without knowing what part of the body is aching.
+There are several causes of this error, so you would have to troubleshoot to get a solution.
+But before troubleshooting, a way to start is to find out if the error is only happening at your end or if other site users are experiencing the same issue.
 The ‘Down for Everyone or Just Me’ site is a great place to find this out.
 You can find out by entering your URL into the website.

 Once you find out if the error is unique to you or a general issue, you can begin to figure out the cause of the problem by troubleshooting.
 The aim is to fix the error as efficiently and timely as possible.
 You don’t want an error message delaying you while you use your website.